thisisevilevil/evilevil365/_posts/2025-08-26-QualityUpdates-During-AutopilotEnrollment.md

 The big change in this update is the return of Windows quality updates (not feature updates!) during Autopilot enrollment—and they will be enabled by default.
 You can read the full announcement [here](https://techcommunity.microsoft.com/blog/windows-itpro-blog/get-ready-for-windows-quality-updates-out-of-the-box/4434498).
 Some of you might remember the previous attempt to roll this out didn’t go so well, as it was enabled by default without an option to turn it off.
 This time, we finally have the ability to disable it if needed.

 It all sounds great—updates during ESP.
 We all want our devices to be updated, right?
 Well, not always.
 It depends.
 The main problem with Windows updates being delivered during Autopilot enrollment has always been the extended enrollment time.
-Depending on the device’s patch level, you might add another 20–30 minutes to the process, which can be significant if you already have several apps blocking your ESP.
+Depending on the device’s patch level, and the network speed, you might add another 20–30 minutes to the process, which can be significant if you already have several apps blocking your ESP.

 Be sure to consider the impact before enabling this feature, and test it first on a few devices to gauge the average increase in enrollment time.